 Bloom Time: Spring

 Geum triflorum is a perennial herbaceous plant with pinnately divided leaves with 7 to 17 primary leaflets.
 There are also a few smaller secondary leaflets inserted between some of the primary leaflets.
-They are arranged in a rosette at ground level and are semi-evergreen.
+They are semi-evergreen and arranged in a rosette at ground level.
 Some basal leaves remain over the winter and often turn reddish-purple.
-The flowers bloom in spring.
-They appear on short reddish purple-tinged stems up to 16 inches (40 cm) tall and are arranged in umbels of 3–5 flowers.
-At the base of the umbel are leaflike green to reddish-purple bracts.
+In spring, the flowers appear on short, reddish to purple-tinged, up to 16 inches (40 cm) tall stems arranged in umbels of 3 to 5 flowers.
+At the base of the umbel are leaf-like green to reddish-purple bracts.
 While blooming, the flowers nod downwards and remain mostly closed and bud-like, except for a tiny opening at the bottom.
-The five petals are cream to yellowish, suffused with pink or purple, but are mostly covered by the five red sepals.
+The five petals are cream-colored to yellowish, suffused with pink or purple, but mostly covered by the five red sepals.
 Between the sepals are five narrow bractlets.
 Pollinated flowers turn upwards and open up.
 The pistils in the middle of the flower develop into heads of seeds with long fuzzy hairs that point upwards.

 How to Grow and Care